-Today's tip from the tip jar might not seem like much to some, but it is needed.
-I run into people all the time as I'm teaching workshops and meeting people while networking that do not have websites!
+Today's tip from the tip jar might not seem like much to some, but small tips are part of a greater whole.
+I run into people all the time as I'm teaching workshops and networking and find that they do not have websites!
 Yes...it's true.
-Now, in their defense, many of them have either held successful careers and never needed one because they relied so heavily on word of mouth, or there were those that just couldn't even fathom working on developing a website because it seemed too cumbersome for them.
+Now, in their defense, many of them have either held successful careers and never needed one because they relied so heavily on word of mouth, or some just couldn't even fathom developing a website because it seemed too cumbersome for them.

 1. As we've stepped into, what I like to call, the Entrepreneurial age, competition has grown.
-There are new faces entering the market with beautiful, bold, and informative websites that sell what they do.
+New faces are entering the market with beautiful, bold, and informative websites that sell what they do.

 TIP 3: You MUST develop a website.
-Create a free one to begin with and remember, just keep it simple and clean.
+Begin with a free one.
+And remember to keep it simple and clean.

 All your other marketing efforts lead to the website.
-This is where people ultimately get to before they take that action to call you, to work with you, or to give to your organization.
-There may be instances where a couple other steps come up along the way, but the website is a key decision making factor for most customers.
+This is where people are ultimately directed to before they call you, to work with you, or to give to your organization.
+There may be instances where a couple of other steps come up along the way, but the website is a key decision making factor for most customers.

 Now, you don't have to know HTML to get a website created.
 There are plenty of awesome tools out there for you to use to get you started.
 I have two favorites.
-Fist, I love Weebly.com!
-I used weebly to create my site and the pro version is cheap and so worth it.
-Weebly has a ton of templates you can choose from that are fairly customizable.
+First, I love Weebly.com!
+I used it to create my site.
+The pro version is cheap and so worth it.
+Weebly has a ton of fairly customizable templates you can choose from.
 Their drag and drop editor makes it super simple to create a site in a flash.
-Also, you can use one of their domains for instance, yourname.weebly.com, or they give you an option of registering your own domain with them.
+Also, you can use one of their domains.
+For instance, yourname.weebly.com.
+They can also give you the option of registering your own domain with them.
 So check weebly.com out.

 Just a quick note for those of you who are like "duh."
 I already have a website.
 Well, I would suggest carefully assessing your current site.
-I'm sure there are things you can update, upgrade and change.
-Comb through every page, or at least those pages with actual in depth information about your programs and services and see what you can do to improve the copy, the images, and the general usability of the site.
+I'm sure there are things you can update, upgrade, and change.
+Comb through every page, or at least those pages with actual in-depth information about your programs and services.
+And see what you can do to improve the copy, images, and general user experience of the site.
 Make those updates.
 Also, as a general rule, you should update the content regularly.

-Here's to you birthing a new site...or re-birthing an existing one!
+Here's to birthing a new site...or re-birthing an existing one!